How to Change Purchase Sign-in Settings in Microsoft Store

 Why am I being asked for a password every time I buy an app?

-You are asked for a password because your Purchase sign-in setting is set to ‘Always ask’.
-This is a security feature designed to prevent unauthorized purchases on your device.
-You can disable this in the Microsoft Store settings if you prefer a faster checkout experience without password prompts.
+The store asks for a password whenever the purchase sign-in setting is locked to 'Always ask'.
+This security feature prevents unauthorized purchases on the device.
+Disabling the rule within the Microsoft Store settings provides a faster checkout experience without password prompts.

 What should I do if my purchase settings are greyed out?

-If settings are greyed out, it is often because you are using a managed account or a child account linked to a family group.
-Check your Microsoft Family Safety settings.
-Additionally, ensure you are signed in with the primary account holder credentials to modify billing and security preferences.
+Greyed-out settings usually point to a managed account or a child account linked to a family group.
+Microsoft Family Safety settings often dictate these restrictions.
+Signing in with primary account holder credentials restores the ability to modify billing and security preferences.

 Was this guide helpful?